 I had no milk supply immediately after delivery until two days later.
 I’m sure many mothers will attest to the fact that they’ve had a similar situation.
 This was worrisome.
-The midwives wanted to feed my baby with formula since my milk wasn’t flowing yet.
-However, my husband (thank God for him) insisted otherwise.
-As a medical doctor, he requested that our baby be given DEXTROSE instead of formula.
+My husband being a medical practitioner, requested our baby be given DEXTROSE instead of formula whilst we were still at the hospital.
 This was to help maintain her sugar level and prevent hypoglycemia (low blood sugar which can be dangerous).

-As a new mother, I was worried, every other baby was having formula.
-Was my baby not starving?
-My husband constantly reassured me.
-He encouraged me to put my baby to breast often and consistently even though no milk was flowing yet.
+However, we did purchase formula in event that that the milk hadn’t started flowing when we got home.
+I was encouraged me to put my baby to breast often and consistently even though no milk was flowing yet.
 After what seemed like the longest 48hours, the breast milk started flowing.

 It is okay to give formula before your breast milk comes in.
-But, formula should not replace breastfeeding entirely if you desire to breastfeed.
+But, formula should not replace breastfeeding entirely if you desire to breastfeed exclusively.

 5. Breastfeed often